antonfirsov/docs/2020/05-May/dotnet5-preview4/dotnet5-preview4.md

 At present, you need to download and expand `.zip` files for ARM64.
 We intend to add ARM64 MSIs for the final .NET 5 release.

 We have been working closely with the PowerShell team to validate and enable PowerShell 7.1 on Windows ARM64.
-The team has had Windows ARM64 "experimental" builds for some time.
-The team intends to support PowerShell 7.1 on Windows ARM64, when they release.
-PowerShell 7.1 is built on .NET 5.0.
+The team has had Windows ARM64 "experimental" builds for some time and intends to support PowerShell 7.1 on Windows ARM64, when they release.
+PowerShell 7.1 is built on .NET 5.0, and should be released around the same time.

-The following image demonstrate the [Conway's Game of life](https://github.com/dotnet/samples/tree/master/windowsforms/Conway's-Game-of-Life/VB) VB sample running on Windows ARM64.
+The following image demonstrate the [Conway's Game of life](https://github.com/dotnet/samples/tree/master/windowsforms/Conway's-Game-of-Life/VB) VB and Windows Forms sample running on Windows ARM64.

 <img width="398" alt="2020-05-15" src="https://user-images.githubusercontent.com/2608468/82086979-20f5bd00-96a4-11ea-8d73-abed8f2505fb.png">